adaptBit/AudioVisualizer/README.md

-## Audio Visualizer
+# Audio Visualizer

 This is a simple audio visualizer that allows users to input music from their PC and change the background image.
 It also includes a music controller to manage the audio.
+__This project is not yet optimized for mobile devices.__
 ## Live demo
 https://adaptbit-audio.netlify.app/